MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/server-sdks/unreal-gsdk/connect-to-mps-hosted-build.md

 # Connect to MPS hosted build

 This article describes how you can connect clients to PlayFab Multiplayer Servers (MPS) hosted servers using a utility tool.
 This tool is used during development to bypass typical steps to provision and activate servers.
 Earlier steps in this example sequence covered adding the Unreal GSDK to a standard ThirdPersonMP tutorial project.
 In doing so, we set up the server connection side, but we ignored a proper client connection sequence.
 PlayFab requires servers to be provisioned and activated before clients can connect to them.
-We will not cover that process here, but more details are available in the [MPS Documentation](../../connecting-clients-to-game-servers.md).
-Instead, for this example, we will bypass those complicated steps and instead use a manual utility to rapidly test connections between the client and server.
+We won't cover that process here, but more details are available in the [MPS Documentation](../../connecting-clients-to-game-servers.md).
+Instead, for this example, we'll bypass those complicated steps and instead use a manual utility to rapidly test connections between the client and server.

 ## Prerequisites

 * Clone or download the [MpsSamples repo](https://github.com/PlayFab/MpsSamples)
-* A fully deployed ThirdPersonMP server in "Deployed" status, with at least 1 server fully propped and in "Standby" mode
+* A fully deployed ThirdPersonMP server in "Deployed" status, with at least one server fully propped and in "Standby" mode
     * ThirdPersonMP is the sample project [built](building-the-third-person-mp-example-project.md) and [deployed](third-person-mp-example-project-cloud-deployment.md) in earlier pages of this guide.
     * A build's status becomes "Deployed" when it contains servers that are ready for connections.
 These servers are considered in "Standby"
 * A [built game-client](building-the-third-person-mp-example-project.md), ready to connect
-* Visual Studio with .Net Core 3.1 (available as an optional checkbox in the Visual Studio Installer)
+* Visual Studio with .NET Core 3.1 (available as an optional checkbox in the Visual Studio Installer)

 ## How to connect a client automatically to the server

 Your built game-client will likely be __ThirdPersonMP.exe__ and be located in or near your project.
-If you did not use ThirdPersonMP as a starting template, then your built game-client will be __{YourProjectName}.exe__, similarly located in or near your Unreal project.
+If you didn't use ThirdPersonMP as a starting template, then your built game-client will be __{YourProjectName}.exe__, similarly located in or near your Unreal project.
 Find this file.

 * Find ```ThirdPersonMP.exe```
 * Create a new adjacent file ```RunCloud.bat```